 row The (first) row to be extracted.
 Scope:local Type:required Intent: in.
-Specified as: an integer > 0. a the matrix from which to get rows.
+Specified as: an integer > 0.

+a the matrix from which to get rows.
 Scope:local Type:required Intent: in.
-Specified as: a structured data of type psb_Tspmat_type. append Whether to append or overwrite existing output.
+Specified as: a structured data of type psb_Tspmat_type.

+append Whether to append or overwrite existing output.

 Scope:local Type:optional Intent: in.
-Specified as: a logical value default: false (overwrite). nzin Input size to be appended to.
-Scope:local Type:optional Intent: in.
+Specified as: a logical value default: false (overwrite).

+nzin Input size to be appended to.

+Scope:local

+Type:optional

+Intent: in.

 Specified as: an integer > 0.
-When append is true, specifies how many entries in the output vectors are already filled. lrw The last row to be extracted.
-Scope:local Type:optional Intent: in.
+When append is true, specifies how many entries in the output vectors are already filled.

+lrw The last row to be extracted.

+Scope:local

+Type:optional

+Intent: in.

 Specified as: an integer > 0, default: row.

-On Return nz the number of elements returned by this call.
+nz the number of elements returned by this call.
 Scope:local.
 Type:required.
 Intent: out.
 Returned as: an integer scalar.

 ia the row indices.

 Scope:local.

 Type:required.

 Intent: inout.
-Specified as: an integer array with the ALLOCATABLE attribute. ja the column indices of the elements to be inserted.

-Scope: local.
-Type: required.
-Intent: inout.
 Specified as: an integer array with the ALLOCATABLE attribute.

-val the elements to be inserted.
+ja the column indices of the elements to be inserted.

 Scope:local.
 Type:required.
 Intent: inout.
-Specified as: a real array with the ALLOCATABLE attribute.
+Specified as: an integer array with the ALLOCATABLE attribute.